Mind - the Hard Problem

 Is it so, that at the quantum level, the subatomic particles are actually nothing but packs of energy and have no component of matter at all.
 In that case the hard problem can be subverted in the sense that one form of energy is inter-convertible with another form of energy, but still scientist would not have any clue as to how packets of energy change into impact, except that we all know them to do so.

-This type of dilemma was faced by scientist very early and since has always been pushed under the rug.
+This type of dilemma was faced by scientist very early in the history of science and since has always been pushed under the rug.
 Quoting Noam Chomsky, ‘All of this is normal science, and like much normal science, it was soon shown to be incorrect… The properties of matter, Newton showed, escape the bounds of the mechanical philosophy.
 To account for them it is necessary to resort to interaction without contact.
 Not surprisingly, Newton was condemned by the great physicists of the day for invoking the despised occult properties of the neo-scholastics’.
 Newton had shown concern over the fact that gravity, a force, acts at a distance, without material contact – there is no detectable ‘photon’ or ‘graviton’ that carries this force from source to object.

 The mind-problem is similar to this is some ways, but as we have direct experience of it, we may realize it more profoundly.
 We know that the brain, with all its grey matter, neurons and synapses, is the station wherefrom the thought emerges.
 In the urge for a material basis, many scientist disregard the ‘soul’ as being an independent entity and bearer of thought, but still, the grey-matter, which is essentially ‘matter’, cannot be said to be in itself the bearer of thought either.
 Like Leibniz explained, ‘imagine someone walking through an expanded brain as one would walk through a mill and observing all its mechanical operations’ – nowhere, according to Leibniz, would such an observer see any conscious thoughts.
 So, essentially the question becomes as to when, where and how the material action between synapses change into thought?
 Thought being a totally non-material, ‘idea’ – the wonder is, how did matter change into non-matter and how did that non-matter become so picturesque?